Trees, Shrubs and Roses

-- When the soil dries enough in the coming weeks, sow early vegetables outdoors, such as garlic, shallots, early peas, broad beans, parsnips and onions.
+- When the soil dries enough in the coming weeks, sow early vegetables outdoors, such as garlic, shallots, early peas, broad beans and onions.

 - Tidy up old rhubarb crowns and remove weeds.
 Lift rhubarb for forcing in doors if you like birhg red sticks.

 - Early potato varieties can be placed in a bright place indoors, or greenhouse, to sprout which aids earlier cropping.